 In the end, despite times of spiritual pain and darkness, St. Elizabeth Ann kept her peace.
 She understood that the details are just details.
 Our job is simple: stay close to Christ.
 She wrote, “[Jesus] is as a fire in the very center of our Souls ever burning—yet are we cold, because we do not stay by it…”

-In spite of tragedy, uncertainty, fear, and confusion, Mother Seton stayed with Jesus, and was warm.
+In spite of tragedy, uncertainty, fear, and confusion, Mother Seton stayed with Jesus.
 Mary Magdalene did the same, even when staying close to Christ meant walking with him up the hill of Calvary.

 That’s the example that every saint gives us.
 That’s the roadmap.
 Stay with Christ.
 We don’t know what He’s going to ask of us in the next moment.
 We have no assurances that our loved ones will not leave us, that our lives will not change, that everything we rely on will not disappear.
 We don’t have those guarantees.
 We have Christ.

 St. Elizabeth Ann wrote, “The sole and whole bent of my soul is to please him only, and to get close to Him in this life and the next.”

 And she prayed, “Unite me to yourself, oh adorable Victim; …Transform me to Yourself.
 Live in me.
 Let me live in You.”

 Whatever God asks of us in our own unique lives, may we all make her prayer our own.

 ANNA O’NEIL likes cows, confession and the color yellow, not necessarily in that order.
 She lives in Rhode Island with her family and tries hard to remember that “Anything worth doing is worth doing badly.”

 This reflection was previously published.
 To view all Seton Reflections, click here.

 Photo Credit: Christ’s Appearance to Mary Magdalene after the Resurrection, Alexander Andreyevich Ivanov (1806 – 1858)